 I was born 1985 and spent my childhood and youth in the backwoods of Milan, Italy.
 A lot of books, comic strips and a constantly growing stamp collection helped me fight against afternoon boredom and inspired me to my first drawings.

 2002 a school exchange program brought me to Kaiserslautern, a city in southwest Germany.
-The change of air turned out to feel even better than I had dared to dream, so I decided to stay in Germany.
 After senior high school I moved to Berlin, where I studied education with a focus on media-pedagogy.
-Later I worked as a project manager for a children’s media publisher, as a teacher and as a social educator.
-But I missed something: daily activities with pencils and paper.
+Later I worked as a project manager for a publisher, as a teacher and as a social educator.
+But I missed something: daily activities with pencils and colors.

 Artistic Basic Data

 2012 – 2016: study “Illustration Design” in Berlin